pigeonburger/Arduino-Python3-Command-API/README.md

 - [Python](http://python.org/) 3.7 tested on Windows and macOS.
 - [pyserial](http://pyserial.sourceforge.net/) 2.6 or higher
 - Any [Arduino compatible microcontroller](https://www.sparkfun.com/categories/242) with at least 14KB of flash memory

-## Installation:
-Either run `pip install arduino-python3` from a command line, or run `python setup.py build install` from the source directory to install this library.

 ## Setup:
 1. Verify that your Arduino board communicates at the baud rate specified in the